 0.2/0.2 = 1.0in the database, which means that for 100% of the transactions containing butter and bread the rule is correct (100% of the times a customer buys butter and bread, milk is bought as well).
-Confidence can be interpreted as an estimate of the or the ratio of the observed support to that expected if X and Y were independent.
+Confidence can be interpreted as an estimate of the probability P(Y|X), the probability of finding the RHS of the rule in transactions under the condition that these transactions also contain the LHS or the ratio of the observed support to that expected if X and Y were independent.
 The